The analytic structure of the Landau gauge quark propagator from Pad\'e analysis: Introduction and Motivation

 \section{Introduction and Motivation}

 The theory that describes the color interaction between quarks and gluons, i.e Quantum Chromodynamics (QCD) (see \cite{Alkofer:2000wg,Fischer:2006ub,Binosi:2009qm} for reviews), should also explain hadron phenomenology.
 However, so far, in what concerns the experimental evidences for free quarks and gluons \cite{Perl:2009zz,Tanabashi:2018oca} there are no positive results.
 This lack of experimental evidences suggests that quarks and gluons can only appear as components of the observed particles, the hadrons, that are understood as color singlet objects.
 This negative results are translated into the confinement hypothesis that still requires to be prooved.
 Despite the success of QCD as a fundamental theory, the bridge linking quarks and gluons to the observed hadrons still needs to be paved.
-From the theoretical side, the understanding of quarks and gluons as components of hadrons requires the knowledge of the fundamental QCD Green functions such as the propagators and vertices, as e.g. the quark-gluon vertex and the three-gluon vertex.
+A first principle approaches to understand the dynamics of the fundamental quanta of QCD require the knowledge of the fundamental QCD Green functions such as the propagators and vertices, as e.g. the quark-gluon vertex and the three-gluon vertex.

 In the functional continuum approach to QCD, the solution of the Dyson-Schwinger equations for the quark, the ghost and the gluon propagators are used to feed Bethe-Salpeter equations, Faddeev equations, etc. to access the properties of the physical hadronic states.
-The computation of the solutions of these equations requires the knowledge of the propagators in the full complex momentum plane.
+The computation of the solutions of these equations requires the knowledge of the propagators in the complex momentum plane.
 Therefore, the analytic structure of the propagators have importante roles.
 Indeed, being able to identify the poles and branch cuts of the propagators is crucial to the bound state problem but also for the comprehension of the confinement mechanism, to the dynamical properties of quarks and gluons and, ultimately to the understanding of QCD itself.